 When you were just starting out, you likely handled all of your sales and customer service emails from your inbox.
 As your company grows and you start adding team members, this approach can become problematic.

 You need a system where you can track sales, follow up with prospects, and manage customer relationships.
 Enter customer relationship management (CRM) software.

 There are hundreds of CRM tools out there.
-Many are cloud CRMs, meaning that all of the organization’s prospect and customer data resides in the cloud so that you can quickly access it from any laptop, tablet, or smartphone.
+Many are cloud CRMs, meaning that all of the organization’s prospect and customer data resides in the cloud so that it’s easily access it from any laptop, tablet, or smartphone.